Kaaz/DiscordBot/readme_template.md

     You can launch the bot with the following command:
     `java -jar <jarfilename>`
-    On her first launch, Emily will generate an `application.cfg` file and exit.<br>
+    On first launch, It will generate an `application.cfg` file and exit.<br>
     You'll have to edit the config file and add in your token, database configuration, etc.

-6. Extras

-    If you want to use the musicbot you'll also need to install [youtube-dl](https://rg3.github.io/youtube-dl/download.html) and [ffmpeg](https://ffmpeg.zeranoe.com/builds/).
-    The config setting `youtubedl_exe` has to point to the youtube-dl executable.
-    For ffmpeg, the binaries have to be either in the same directory as the bot.jar or be included in in the    system path somewhere.

-## Warning

-This project is still in an early stage.
-Some things might not work or get changed drastically.

 ## Usage